kataras/jwt/README.md

 - Create Your JWTs From Scratch (PHP): https://dzone.com/articles/create-your-jwts-from-scratch
 - How to make your own JWT (Javascript): https://medium.com/code-wave/how-to-make-your-own-jwt-c1a32b5c3898
 - Encode and Decode keys: https://golang.org/src/crypto/x509/x509_test.go (and its variants)
-- The idea of a "Black"(I prefer to chose the word "Block" instead) List: https://blog.indrek.io/articles/invalidate-jwt/
+- The inspiration behind the "Blacklist" feature (I prefer to chose the word "Blocklist" instead): https://blog.indrek.io/articles/invalidate-jwt/
 - We need JWT in the modern web: https://medium.com/swlh/why-do-we-need-the-json-web-token-jwt-in-the-modern-web-8490a7284482

-## TODO

-- [x] Add a `blocklist` to be able to invalidate tokens at server-side.
-- [x] Add a special `json:"..., required"` tag field to make custom fields required on the `VerifiedToken.Claims` (may require a type of Optional argument there).
-   - [x] Add a unit test and a blackbox one
-- [ ] If requested, add support for [JWE](https://tools.ietf.org/html/rfc7516#section-3).

 ## License